- Google’s organic search algorithm incorporates many different on-page factors.

 Meta tags are one of the most important on page seo factors — specifically page titles.
 Every page has a title tag which appears in search results as a headline.
 The meta description is a short summary of the page that appears under the title on search results.
 Both are important to help search engines and users understand the purpose of a page.

-The title tag is a direct on-page SEO ranking factor.
-Meta descriptions are not a direct ranking factor.
+The title tag is a direct on-page SEO ranking factor, while meta descriptions are not.

 Both the title and meta description play a significant role in whether a person actually clicks on a listing in the search results.
 When both the title and meta description are optimized, it increases the Click-Through Rate (CTR) which shows Google your content is valuable.
 All things equal, higher CTR equals higher rankings.